Mirxa27/new-macos1/VoiceAgent/README.md

    # The demo includes a default Gemini API key for convenience.
    ```

+If network access is blocked, the demo will fail to connect to Gemini.

 ### Architecture
 - **VoiceAgent**: Main coordinator class
 - **AudioManager**: Handles speech recognition